Rian1010/Milestone4/README.md

 - Tried to register with unmatched passwords
     - Test resulted in the correct error messages
 - Tried to register without filling in a required field
-    - The registrations did not work
+    - The registration did not work, so the test went right
 - Registered and logged in
     - Both tests worked
-- Tried to have access to another web page besides the home by clicking on the available buttons before being logged in
+- Tried to have access to another web page, besides the home page by clicking on the available buttons before being logged in
     - Each page lead me to the login page
 - Logged in and scrolled through each page to make sure that the JavaScript on the navigation bars work correctly
     - It worked correctly on scroll and the item links work rightly on hover, both on ever page
 - Tried typing something into the username input boxes of the login and registration forms to check if the JavaScript code correctly picked up the values to display the letters above the input fields
     - Test worked
-- Went to the second section of the home page, where phone brand examples are shown, and hovered over the name of the brand to test if JavaScript would display the picture the of each phone's name rightly according to which name I hover on
+- Went to the second section of the home page, where phone brand examples are shown, and hovered over the name of the brand to test if JavaScript would display the picture of each phone rightly according to which name I hover on
     - Tests worked
 - Checked if the design on each page looks fine responsively and if it is easy to use
     - Everything is fine now
 - Went to the shop page and tried adding items to the cart buy clicking on the arrows that appear in the input field and tried changing the number manually too
     - Tests worked
 - Clicked on the add button without inserting a number into the field of an item in the shop page
-    - Showed correctly that an input in required
+    - Message returned correctly, showing that an input is required
 - Clicked on the add button after inserting a number into the input field
     - Correctly lead me to the cart page with the right information of the added item
 - Added more items to the cart field
     - Each item was displayed correctly with the right total price at the bottom
 - Clicked on the checkout button to pay